chef/chef-workstation/docs-chef-io/content/workstation/chef-workstation-app.md

 The Chef Workstation App dashboard lets you manage Cookbooks and Chef repositories.
 Open the Chef Workstation App dashboard by selecting **Manage Cookbooks** from the Chef Workstation App menu in the menu bar (macOS) or taskbar (Windows).

-### Linking repositories
+### Chef Repositories

+Select **Chef Repositories** to view Chef repositories and cookbooks on your local workstation.

+To add a new Chef repository and its cookbooks, select **Add New** and then navigate to a Chef repository in your workstation's file system.

-The 'Chef Repositories' view lets you to choose folders in your computer that represent the chef-repo's you need to work on.
-Click 'Add New' to select a chef-repo folder.
-The cookbooks present in each of these repositories will be listed in the dashboard's 'Cookbooks' view.
-The linked chef-repo's are persisted so you only need to add them once in the cookbook management dashboard.
-The repository name displayed in the dashboard is the same as the folder name.
+The linked Chef repositories are persistent, so you only need to add them once in the dashboard.
+The repository name displayed in the dashboard is the same as the Chef repository folder name.

 ### Accessing cookbook actions